GEOL 436 – GEOLOGY SUMMER FIELD COURSE, 6 CREDITS

 The Colorado State University Student Conduct Code applies to conduct that occurs on University premises and at University-sponsored programs or activities.
 It also applies to off-campus conduct that adversely affects the University community, poses a threat to persons or property, or damages the institution’s reputation or relationship with the greater community.
 The Director of Conflict Resolution and Student Conduct Services decides whether the Student Conduct Code applies to off-campus conduct on a case-by-case basis.

-- You have to sign a liability and medical information form and hand them in to Jerry or the Academic Success Coordinator prior to the departure.
+- You have to sign a liability and medical information form and hand them in to the Academic Success Coordinator prior to the departure.

 - Students are responsible for supplying their own camping equipment and for buying and preparing their own food.
 It is highly recommended to form cooking groups of 3–4 persons.
 There will be opportunities to purchase groceries at least once a week, with more numerous opportunities to purchase food (and ice) at smaller markets.